-What is this stupid site?
+What is this stupid thing???

 I like sports and, therefore, I watch a lot of sports on TV.
 Anyone who has watched a live sporting event in the last 50 years has noticed a random fan in the background “photobombing” the commentators to get his/her face on TV.
 This has always interested me because I find the practice to be very weird: Seemingly normal, respectable people, adult and children, alike, losing all inhibitions the instant they realize their face is being broadcast to millions of people across the Earth.
 You’d think people would freeze up and restrain themselves, but 9 out of 10 times, people completely change character and make a weird face with the little time they have in front of the camera.